kmille/borgctl/README.md

-# borgctl - wrapper around borgbackup
+## borgctl - borgbackup without writing bash scripts

-## Overview
 [borgbackup](https://www.borgbackup.org/) is cool and easy to use.
-But we all end up writing bash scripts for creating/listing/pruning backups. borgctl is a borg wrapper that uses a yaml configuration file to make life a bit easier.
+But we all end up writing bash scripts for creating/listing/pruning backups. borgctl is a borg wrapper that uses yaml configuration files to make life a bit easier.

 ## Features
-- Support for configuration files.
+- Support for yaml configuration files.
 Specify what to backup and where to backup
-- Just call `borgctl create`, `borgctl list`, `borgctl prune`
+- Just call `borgctl create`, `borgctl list`, `borgctl prune`, ...
-- Use multiple configuration files to be flexible (e. g. multiple remote backends or run `borg create` in append-only-mode and prune/compact with Yubikey)
+- Use multiple configuration files to be flexible (e. g. if you want to backup to multiple remote backends or to run `borg create` in append-only-mode and prune/compact with a Yubikey)
 - Ask the user for the borg passphrase (if you don't want to store it on disk).
-Re-use the entered password for other remote storage locations (you don't have to re-enter it again)
+Re-use the entered password for other remote storage backends (you don't have to re-enter it again)
-- Some helpers to auto-generate ssh keys and show the authorized_keys entry (with restricted access)
+- Some helpers to auto-generate ssh keys and print the authorized_keys entry (with restricted access)
 - Run multiple borg commands by running  `borgctl --cron` (commands can be specified in the config file)
 - Write a state file (text file with current timestamp in) after successfully executing borg commands (can be used for monitoring)
-- Write a log file
+- Write everything in a log file
+- Easy to install, deploy and use

+There is also [borgmagic](https://torsion.org/borgmatic/), but it can not handle all my use cases.

 ## Quickstart

-- ascinema
+- TODO: ascinema

 ## Usage